-Team Indian skipper MS Dhoni's advice for struggling Suresh Raina is to be more selective in his shots
+Team India skipper MS Dhoni has some important advice for the team's struggling all-rounder following their loss to New Zealand; says Raina needs to be more selective in his shots

 Auckland: It is great to be a strokemaker but it is must for a batsman to have control over his shots to have continued success.
 This precisely was the message for Suresh Raina from his skipper Mahendra Singh Dhoni after India's 15-run loss in the second ODI at Hamilton.
 India's hopes had diminished when Virat Kohli got out in the 30th over of the innings but presence of Dhoni and Raina at the crease was still a cause for concern to the Kiwis.

 And surprisingly, it was an out-of-sorts Raina who was the chief aggressor in that partnership.
 He scored 35 runs off 22 balls, with only six fours.
 It was a scene enacted out of many similar run-chases the two batsmen have pursued for their IPL franchise Chennai Super Kings.
 For a short time, Indian hopes were up again, only to be dashed when Raina holed out.